sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

  - We'll focus our analysis on only active nodes.
  - Methodology:
 	 - We'll look at all active nodes in a month, and continue monitoring how many of 		them are active in subsequent months
 	 - In the heatmap below, we are following nodes from October 2023.
-Any node that we did
+Any node that LN graph didnt see in october and say in November is 'New or resurrected' for November.

 ## Heat Map